 The 13th amendment: “Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States.”

 The documentary covers the inescapable and undeniable connections of the legal and political systems to the mass incarceration of black people.
 It goes far back to the time of slavery and up to where we are now – with civil rights for black people.
-While it’s fair to say that the system appears to have changed, with you beginning to understand the use of language, you learn that there hasn’t been any real change in the structure and that the essentials and spirit of the legal and political system are still very much the same – keeping black people as “criminals”, and in chains!
+While it’s fair to say that the system appear to have changed, with you begging to under the use of language like you learn that there hasn’t been any real change in that the essentials and spirit of the legal and political system are still very much the same – keeping black people as “criminals”, and in chains!
 Its only more complex now; but the historical examples of slavery are still happening today!
-It’s sad to say but – You and I still live in an era of slavery!
+You and I still live in an era of slavery!

 13th goes deep into breaking it down as to why this still happens and what the benefits are to the community of captors.
 One word – and that is profit!
 Which is exactly what it was all about during the era of slavery.
 The present private prison system earns millions in profits for its shareholders, simply from the head count of prisoners.
 So, its in the interest of the managers, shareholders and other beneficiaries to lock up as many people as possible – be it Black, Hispanic or anyone else who doesn’t fit “the real American agenda! “